shotgunsoftware/developer.shotgunsoftware.com/docs/zh_CN/trusted-solutions/cloud.md

 ---
 layout: default
-title: Shotgun in the Cloud
+title: ShotGrid in the Cloud
 pagename: cloud-index
 lang: en
 ---

-# Shotgun in the Cloud
+# ShotGrid in the Cloud

-## What is Shotgun in the Cloud?
+## What is ShotGrid in the Cloud?

-Shotgun Cloud is our default offering, hosted on AWS and built on top of Autodesk's Cloud technology platform.
-Shotgun Cloud is the latest generation of our hosted service and is completely cloud based.
+ShotGrid Cloud is our default offering, hosted on AWS and built on top of Autodesk's Cloud technology platform.
+ShotGrid Cloud is the latest generation of our hosted service and is completely cloud based.

 ## Further Reading